richafnu/Viva/Viva/glint/setup/magnet-rn-excellence.md

 |Magnet| Development| Resources	I have the resources I need to further my professional development.|
 |Magnet|Staff Resources|	We have enough employees to get our work done.|
 |Magnet| Job Resources|I have the resources I need to do my job well.|

+### Reporting

+>[!IMPORTANT]
+> Microsoft Viva Glint doesn't offer CxPM, PSC, or reporting support for customers using the RN Excellence survey.
+To obtain a hospital or clinic unit-level report for Magnet®️ certification, work through a Microsoft partner.
+Workforce Science Associates (WSA) and Mercer can partner with you.